When are curtains not a good idea?

 If you’re looking for drama, go for curtains with a goblet heading.
 Made in a similar way to a double or triple pleat, the ‘goblets’ are formed by securing the base of the pleats and stuffing the tops to pad out the full shape.
 The resulting curtains can be hung from tracks or poles but require more space either side of the window to stack back effectively.

 A cartridge heading creates beautiful, even folds in a fabric and a contemporary feel.
-This is a useful heading where the space either side of the window is limited; the cartridge doesn’t require as much fabric as some other headings and enables the curtains to stack neatly when open.
+Cartridge curtains provide a clean luxurious look.
+The cartridge is a simple heading that enables the curtains to stack neatly when open.

 Where space either side of a window is very limited, an eyelet or wave heading is the best option.
 An eyelet heading creates a contemporary look where the curtain pole is threaded through metal eyelets in the top of the curtains.
 Curtains with eyelet headings are very easy to operate so a particularly good choice for children’s bedrooms.